phol/docs/content/en/home/hero.md

 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 5  # Order that this section will appear.

-title = "Academic"
+title = "Wowchemy"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "screenshot-alpha.png"